dr-leo/pandaSDMX/doc/index.rst

 disseminated in `SDMX <http://www.sdmx.org>`_ format.
 It supports out of the box
-the SDMX services of the European statistics office (Eurostat), the European Central Bank (ECB), the French National Institute for statistics (INSEE), and the OECD (JSON only). pandaSDMX can export data and metadata as `pandas <http://pandas.pydata.org>`_ DataFrames, the gold-standard of data analysis in Python.
+the SDMX services of the European statistics office (Eurostat), the European Central Bank (ECB), the French National Institute for statistics (INSEE), the Australian Bureau of Statistics, and the OECD (JSON only). pandaSDMX can export data and metadata as `pandas <http://pandas.pydata.org>`_ DataFrames, the gold-standard of data analysis in Python.